-There is a vibrant and dynamic Voluntary and Community Sector (VCS), in Haringey, comprising hundreds of organisations - of different sizes and remits- across the borough.

-The VCS plays many roles, all of which are integral to the wellbeing of residents in Haringey, including working directly with residents in communities, campaigning on issues of both local and national significance, advocating at individual and community level and strengthening community capacity and resilience.
-Through their work, the VCS often manages to bring together people from different backgrounds around common causes and interests.
+Haringey has a thriving Voluntary and Community Sector (VCS), representing hundreds of organisations - of different sizes and remits - across the borough.
+The role of the VCS is integral to the wellbeing of residents in Haringey as it brings together people from all backgrounds around common causes and interests.